Walt Disney World Darren Wittko Walt Disney World Darren Wittko

 Darren Wittko Darren Wittko

-Epic Universe Ride Guide: Height Requirements for Every Attraction
+Epic Universe Height Requirements for Every Attraction

 Planning a visit to Epic Universe?
 Here’s a complete list of ride height requirements and descriptions by portal—perfect for families and thrill seekers alike.